tomazgda/non-rex/racket-server/README.md

 racket main.rkt
 ```

-Runs a web server hosted on localhost at 8081.
-Currently, messages sent through web sockets will be echoed back.
+Runs a web server hosted on localhost at 8081 by default.
+Messages are echoed from web app to unity.